-Nature’s Classroom fosters leadership, confidence, responsibility, and individual growth through residential and day-long programs at one of our 14 facilities in New England.
+Nature’s Classroom, Inc. fosters leadership, confidence, responsibility and individual growth through residential and day-long programs at one of our 14 facilities in New England.
 Explore STEM through hands-on project-based activities.
 Learn about the natural world through exploration and discovery.
 Nature’s Classroom brings the world to life and fosters a lifelong love of learning.

 The Robin Hood Springtime Festival

+Treat your students to the adventure of a lifetime at the Robin Hood Springtime Festival.
+This enchanted experience is open to all home schools, public schools, private schools, scout troops, and any other students (K-12).
 Explore the Middle Ages and meet interactive characters from the past.
-See why plate armor ruled the battlefield; cheer for your favorite knight during the joust; learn about this exciting time at educational workshops; enjoy a re-creation of an authentic knighting ceremony, and more.
-Curricula for k-12 available.
-Visit robinhoodsfaire.com or email firstname.lastname@example.org for details.
+See why plate armor ruled the battlefield; learn about this exciting time at educational workshops; enjoy a re-creation of an authentic knighting ceremony, and more.
+Curricula for K-12 available.
+Visit robinhoodsfaire.com or email firstname.lastname@example.org.

 P.O.
 Box 4461, Stamford

 Animal Embassy is dedicated to fostering appreciation and respect for the natural world and the diversity of life on Earth.
-They specialize in providing hands-on, interactive, entertaining and educational experiences featuring incredible live, exotic animals.
-They visit schools, libraries, and more with Animal Ambassadors including reptiles, amphibians, arachnids and insects, birds and small mammals.
+Animal Embassy specializes in providing hands-on, interactive, entertaining, and educational experiences featuring incredible live, exotic animals.
+Programming includes school visits, library programs and more with Animal Ambassadors including reptiles, amphibians, arachnids & insects, birds and small mammals.

 Connecticut Historical Society

 1 Elizabeth Street, Hartford